Continuing Education Activity

 Stress ulceration can be associated with the following complications.

 - Gastrocolic fistula due to ulcer perforation

 Patients with stress-related gastritis are usually managed in intensive care units.
 Gastroenterology service should be consulted if there are any signs or symptoms related to ulcer development.
 Neurosurgery and general surgery teams should be consulted if stress gastritis arises in the setting of head injury or buns, respectively.
 Interprofessional teamwork improves mortality and morbidity outcomes in the setting of stress ulceration.
 Pharmacy services play a key role in determining the appropriate doses of medications, especially in patients with significant other comorbidities.

-Stress-induced gastritis is commonly encountered in clinical practice by the primary care provider, nurse practitioner, emergency department physician, pharmacist, and the internist.
+Stress-induced gastritis is commonly encountered in clinical practice by the primary care provider, nurse practitioner, emergency department physician, pharmacist, and internist.
 The diagnosis is initially suspected based on the history and treated empirically with PPIs.
-If the symptoms resolve, the patient is urged to undertake stress relieving measures, discontinue smoking, caffeinated beverages, alcohol, and NSAIDs.
+If the symptoms resolve, the patient is urged to undertake stress-relieving measures, discontinue smoking, caffeinated beverages, alcohol, and NSAIDs.

 Unfortunately, most patients remain non-compliant with preventive methods and have a recurrence of symptoms regularly.
 Some of these patients may benefit from upper endoscopy to rule out an organic disorder.
 Long-term PPI therapy for more than 12 months is not recommended.
 Instead, one may use antihistamines.